Actuarial-Control-Cycle-T1-2024/PLUS-ADVISORY/README.md

 #### <ins>Gender Distribution</ins>
-Our exploration of the genders of SuperLife’s policyholders has led us to our findings that females join the policy slightly earlier than males, but dead policyholders generally got policies much later.
-Analysis of the gender of dead policyholders by regions, as shown in the graph below, illustrates all regions having significantly higher numbers of male policyholder deaths than females, especially for regions 1-3.
-Out of the total dead policyholder count, males accounted for more than twice the number of female policyholders.
+Analysis of the gender of deceased policyholders by regions, as shown in the graph below, illustrates all regions having significantly higher numbers of male policyholder deaths compared to females, especially for regions 1-3.
+Out of the total deceased policyholder count, males accounted for more than twice the number of females.

 > Gender Distribution of Dead Policyholders per Region
 <img width="460" alt="Screen Shot 2024-04-05 at 10 53 17 pm" src="https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc2024/assets/166011691/ac2a709c-f6da-4487-97de-d69b41cb9f7c">